WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 17 July 2025
 Read all about process console and VGA Text implemenation on that console.
 I came up with a plan to swap the UART serial console with a VGA one.
 First, I need to make sure that the keyboard is working fine on that 8042 peripheral.
 Then I can start working on the text console.
 After I'm done with testing out the VGA console, then I can swap them out and test them further.
 I split a bigger issue in 2 smaller ones to keep things organized. https://github.com/WyliodrinEmbeddedIoT/tock/issues/36

+## 18 July 2025
+I'd say the keyboard is 50% implemented, all of the tests at the driver level seem to pass, we just need to clean up the init in the PS/2 controller to let other devices connect.
+Next thing would be to write a small capsule for future VGA implementation and test the keyboard even more (and ofc. to run make prepush and solve those small issues :D ) https://github.com/WyliodrinEmbeddedIoT/tock/pull/35